 Study tip: Whenever possible, I prefer to take online courses.
 You can study at your own pace at the convenient of your home, library, or wherever there is internet access.
 Here’s an article review of an online school that I like.

-Step 3: Submit Application to the Indiana Real Estate Appraiser Licensure & Certification Board
+Step 3: Register with the Indiana Real Estate Appraiser Licensure & Certification Board

 Now you have completed the education prerequisites, your next step is to register with State Board.
 If the Appraisal Board in your state has the online submission available, then I would strongly encourage you to use that option.
 Not only this is the quickest and most convenient way, but less paper mailing is also good for the environment.

-Step 4: Find a Certified Appraiser to be Your Supervisor
+Step 4: Work under the supervision of a Certified Appraiser

 As an Appraiser Trainee in Indiana, your assignment could also involve appraising commercial property, but only given your supervisor is a Certified General Appraiser.